ddmee/polling2/README.md

 # Release notes

+## 0.4.5
+- 'Begin poll(*)' message is logged when poll() is called.
+Hopefully this means the user doesn't feel the need to write a message before every call to poll() to indicate how long the poll() might take.

 ## 0.4.4
 - Add is_value() function.
 A function that allows a user to easily build a custom checker, like is_truthy(), but for any value.